AdaCore/training_material/courses/fundamentals_of_ada/130_program_structure.rst

    - May be created well after parent
    - Parent doesn't know if/when child packages will exist

-* Alternative is to grant access when declared
+* Alternatively, language *could have* been designed to grant access when declared

    - Like ``friend`` units in C++
    - But would have to be prescient!